Coming to America

 During the first half of the 20th century many local Residents were adversely affected by the world wars and the Ohio River Flood of 1937.
 The loss of loved ones overseas and the loss of lives and property from the flood left many citizens with nothing.
 During this period the homes in Cincinnati welcomed many new Residents growing to serve 435 elderly men and women by 1939.

 By the late 1960’s the Florence Avenue home battled leaky pipes, poor ventilation, water backups and inadequate electricity.
-As an answer to the aging building, and a desire to eliminate its dormitory style living, a new home was planned for Riddle Road – one large enough to accommodate the Residents of both locations.
-The new home opened in 1972 and was named in honor of Archbishop Paul Francis Leibold, known for being a warm-heated, humble, faithful and hard-working servant of God.
+As an answer to the aging building, and a desire to eliminate its dormitory style living, a new Home was planned for Riddle Road – one large enough to accommodate the Residents of both locations.
+The new home opened in 1975 and was named in honor of Archbishop Paul Francis Leibold, known for being a warm-hearted, humble, faithful and hard-working servant of God.

 St. Paul’s Home serves as the residence for nearly 100 men and women ranging in age from 65 to more than 100 years old.
 To meet the varying needs of new residents as well as the changing needs of those progressing through the aging process, the home includes independent living apartments as well as residential care and nursing care rooms.